• Images and Museum Partnerships

 We will be adding to the image bank on a regular basis.

 NEW!
 Bloomsbury Publishing Plc has acquired fashion photographer Niall McInerney's image archive.
 Featuring over 600,000 high-quality images dating from the 1970s until 2000, this international archive documents key changes over a vibrant period in fashion history and will work alongside the Berg Fashion Library.
 The new resource will become available in 2016.
 Read more

 NEW!
-Bloomsbury Publishing Plc. is delighted to announce a new partnership between the award-winning Berg Fashion Library and the Philadelphia Museum of Art.
-With this exciting addition to the Berg Fashion Library the Museum will be sharing c.2500 high quality images from their world-renowned costume and textiles collection.
-The first 500 of these images are now live on the site.
+Bloomsbury Publishing Plc. is delighted to announce a new partnership between the award-winning Berg Fashion Library and the Fashion Museum, Bath.
+With this exciting addition to the Berg Fashion Library the Museum will be sharing c.1,000 high quality images from their collection, which includes illustrations from the Paquin archive.
+The first batch of these images are now live on the site.
 Read more

 The Berg Fashion Library enables users to locate images as well as reference and research materials on the subject of costume and dress.
 A core value of the Berg Fashion Library is to increase the accessibility of fashion objects held in disparate collections across the world through sophisticated search and browse.
 The Berg Fashion Library’s classification system makes it easier for students, scholars and curators to see clothing and related objects that they otherwise might not know existed, and to link to relevant content providing historical and cultural context.
 Thumbnail images from the museum collection are displayed within the site, and users are able to click through to the collection website for further information.